 Succulents are all the rage, and with good reason.
 They are beautiful, interesting, and easy to care for.
-They are often used as decor both indoors and out.
-However, succulents are living plants that require some care to survive and thrive, and while caring for them is not complex, knowing the basics will help you have the healthiest plants around.
+They are often used as decorative elements both indoors and outdoors.
+However, succulents are living plants that require some care to survive and thrive.
+While caring for them is not complex, knowing the basics will help you have the healthiest plants possible.

 Succulent is a general name for any plant with a swollen part that can hold excess water in the leaves, stem, or roots.
 People commonly refer to succulents as plants with fleshy leaves, typically identified as Sedum, Sempervivum, Echeveria, Aeonium, and Crassula.
 Understanding that the word "succulent" does not refer to a type of plant but describes its characteristics will help you know how to care for them.